-If an allegation is made against a supply teacher, agency worker or contractor, the Head of School will liaise closely with the agency involved.
-The Head of School will ensure that any allegations are dealt with following the school's procedures and in liaison with the LADO.
+If an allegation is made against a supply teacher, agency worker or contractor, the headteacher will liaise closely with the agency involved.
+The headteacher will ensure that any allegations are dealt with following the school's procedures and in liaison with the LADO.

-If an allegation is made against a governor, the Head of School will follow local authority arrangements for managing allegations, liaising with the LADO.
+If an allegation is made against a governor, the headteacher will follow local authority arrangements for managing allegations, liaising with the LADO.